Micha031982/openwbmqtt/README.md

+### Since openWB 1.x is no longer maintaned, I try to keep this alive for myself and the further updates of Homeassistant.
+WIP
+Tested with OpenWB 1.9.??? and HA 2026.2

+### Use at your own risk!
+This is a fork of the openwbmqtt repository: https://github.com/a529987659852/openwbmqtt

+# Original Readme below this line

 ### Since openWB2 is out for some time, I archive this repo.
 Feel free to fork if you still need it.

 ### If you're on openWB2, look here --> https://github.com/a529987659852/openwb2mqtt